 As graphic designer I am a part of the entire artistic process, from beginning to end.
 Together we have created a new visual platform, a constantly changing form that mirrors the theater’s activities.
 It is a collective process with space for artistic research and the cross-pollination of different fields.

-What do you think the design community could do more of to give back?
 In order for us as visual communicators to be able to further the development of the field so that we can reflect the world as it is, we have to make our processes visible so that they better reflect our purposes and we should engage in dialogue about the responsibility and power that is ours.

 I see graphic design and visual communication as tools for change in society.